luna404/HeRAMS-UserManual/UserGuide_en.md

 	<summary><b><i>Page 3:</b> Condition</i>
 	</summary>

 The **Condition** page displays the level of reported damage to MoDS buildings following a standard classification and scale (Not Damaged to Fully Damaged).
-Information is visualised as:
+Information is visualized as:
--	A map to spot the distribution and number of health facilities according to the level of builduing damage (i.e. condition)
+-	a map to spot the distribution and number of health facilities according to the level of builduing damage (i.e. condition);
--	Doughnut  charts summarizing
-	- The reported level of builduing damage by level of severity
-	- The distribution of MoDS by type
+-	doughnut charts summarizing the reported level of builduing damage by level of severity as well as the distribution of MoDS by type; and
--	A table to provide the name of the prioritized localities in terms of damage and their main causes
+-	a table to provide the name of the prioritized localities in terms of damage and their main causes.

 <p align="center">
 	<img src="media/images/HeRAMS_dashboard_condition.png" alt="Condition" height="300"></img>